Runway vs Microsoft Copilot: Which is Better in 2026?

 Choose Runway if you need:

-- ✓ Professional video editing and VFX
+- ✓ Professional video creators and filmmakers

-- ✓ Marketing and social media content creation
+- ✓ Marketing teams producing video content

 Choose Microsoft Copilot if you need: